pycom/pycom-micropython-sigfox/README.md

 Make sure that your board is placed into programming mode, otherwise flahing will fail.
 To do this, connect ``P2`` to ``GND`` and then reset the board.

+To specify a serial port other than /dev/ttyUSB0, use ESPPORT=<device>:
+	$ make BOARD=WIPY ESPPORT=/dev/tty.usbserial-DQ008HQY flash